“Don’t pay for graduate school,” the speaker said clearly.

 Known as GEM for short, the consortium comprises corporations, government laboratories, top universities, and leading research institutions.
 It specifically targets qualified underrepresented students pursuing graduate education in applied science and engineering.

-Students must apply to GEM-member institutions, but no worries—the list is long and includes historically black institutions like Morgan State and FAMU.
+Students must apply to GEM-member institutions, but no worries—the list is long and includes historically black institutions like Howard University, Morgan State, and FAMU, as well as all the Ivy League schools.

 “We’re thankful for this honor from Charity Navigator,” GEM CEO Brennon Marcano says in a statement.
 “It affirms our mission, which is to provide not just full-tuition STEM Fellowships at the graduate level for exceptional scholars from underrepresented groups—but also to provide paid internships and high-level, full-time jobs at organizations within our consortium, such as leading tech companies (like Adobe and IBM) and government research labs like Lawrence Livermore (where GEM Fellows work on important projects pertaining to national security).”